jasonlanderson/graf/README.md

 Company affiliation is determined by querying each GitHub user's profile.
 If a user does not have an affliated company listed on their profile, the application then checks to see whether the user is a member of any corporate Github organizations.
 If they are not, the user email is used to determine company affiliation.

 ## What statistics are available?
 These are the available metrics and options through the Analytics page:

 **Metrics**
 * Commits
 * Pull requests
-* Avgerage number of days a pull request is open
+* Average number of days a pull request is open
 * Percent of pull requests merged

 **Views**